Alexhuszagh/BreezeStyleSheets/README.md

 }
 ```

-## PyQt5 Installation
+## PyQt5/6 & PySide2/6 Installation

-To compile the stylesheet for use with PyQt5, ensure you configure with the `--compiled-resource` flag (which requires `pyrcc5` installed).
+To compile the stylesheet for use with PyQt5, PyQt6, PySide2 or PySide6, ensure you configure with the `--compiled-resource` flag (which requires the rcc executable for your chosen framework to be installed - see below for details).
 The compiled resource Python file now contains all the stylesheet data.
-To load and set the stylesheet in a PyQt5 application, import that file, load the contents using QFile and read the data.
+To load and set the stylesheet in a PyQt5/6 or PySide2/6 application, import that file, load the contents using QFile and read the data.
 For example, to load BreezeDark, first configure using:

 ```bash
 python configure.py --compiled-resource breeze_resources.py